-The inspiration for this project came from women in leadership positions in various fields who saw the importance of cultural understanding and (re)connection for success.
-Heritage uses (re)connection as its launch pad because women often fall into one of two categories: they have strong ties to their countries of heritage but need to connect and explore to a different aspect of the country or they have lost knowledge of their heritage country completely.
+The inspiration for this project came from women in leadership positions in various fields who saw the importance of (re)connection for success.
+Heritage uses (re)connection as its launchpad because women often fall into one of two categories: they have strong ties to their countries of heritage but need to connect and explore to a different aspect of the country or they have lost knowledge of their heritage country completely.
 Thus, they need to connect or reconnect.
 We know that you can’t spend years theorizing about change – you have to go out, take educated risks and make it happen.

-of Heritage is to guide women through the journey of (re)connection.
-To provide resources and global connections that can help in acquiring and administering the tools needed to lead in any profession using ancestral heritage as an asset.
+The Vision of Heritage is to guide women through the journey of (re)connection.
+It will provide resources and global connections that can help in acquiring and administering the tools needed to lead in any profession using ancestral heritage as an asset.

-of Heritage is a two week experience composed of courses, workshops, and hands on cultural events that will provide a 360 degree exposure of the host country.
+The Journey of Heritage is a one week experience composed of courses, workshops, and hands-on cultural events that will provide a 360-degree exposure of the host country.

 The Heritage Journey will target, among others: